 You must file a written application for your appeal within 10 calendar days from the date of conviction or sentence.

-Our lawyers will understand and handle the special circumstances and needs of your unique situation with care and sensitivity and propose personalised solutions to solve your problems.
+Our criminal defence lawyers will understand and handle the special circumstances and needs of your unique situation with care and sensitivity and propose personalised solutions to solve your problems.

 About Jonathan Wong